Atulya1/MLOps/README.md

 MIT License - See LICENSE file for details

 ## Contact
-For questions or collaboration, please open an issue or contact the developers.
+If you have any questions or collaborate, please open an issue or contact the developers.

 ## Pipeline Graph and Gantt Chart
 ![image](https://github.com/user-attachments/assets/5aed4a13-abbd-4e76-a598-b05787edb701)